 - Select Transactions & services from the navigation menu.

 - Select the service you want analyze.

-- On the service overview page, in the Understand dependencies section, click the Analyze backtrace button to view the service-level backtrace of requests to this service.
+- On the service overview page, in the Understand dependencies section, select Analyze backtrace to view the service-level backtrace of requests to this service.